gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

 speech saying in effect, now that hierarchies are overthrown everything is chaotic: everyone is vying for position.
 And what Girard shows, I think, is that the attempt to overturn all hierarchies does not result in society where everyone is equal.
 What it results in is a fierce struggle for status.
-With established hierarchies, you have mimesis but once they break down, you have memetic rivalry.
+With established hierarchies, you have mimesis, but once they break down, you have memetic rivalry.

 Are you familiar with Girard's work, and do you see it connecting to your own?